The Dating Game: Format

 Typically, a bachelorette would question three bachelors, who were hidden from her view; at the end of the questioning period, she would choose one to accompany her on a date, with expenses paid by the show.
-Occasionally, the roles would be reversed with a man questioning three ladies; other times, celebrities would question three players for dates for themselves, co-workers or relatives.
+Occasionally, the roles would be reversed with a gentleman questioning three ladies; other times, celebrities would question three players for dates for themselves, co-workers or relatives.

 Before becoming famous, Farrah Fawcett, Suzanne Somers, Yvonne Craig, Lindsay Wagner, Leif Garrett, Tom Selleck and Lee Majors appeared as contestants on the show in the 1960s and early 1970s.
-Other contestants who appeared before becoming famous included the Carpenters, Jackson Bostwick, Michael Richards, Joanna Cameron, Andy Kaufman (who went under the pseudonym Baji Kimran), Steve Martin, Burt Reynolds, John Ritter, Phil Hartman, Jennifer Granholm (governor of Michigan from 2003 to 2010), Arnold Schwarzenegger and Alex Kozinski.
+Other contestants who appeared before becoming famous included the Carpenters, Jackson Bostwick, Michael Richards, Joanna Cameron, Andy Kaufman in his Foreign Man persona (under the pseudonym Baji Kimran), Steve Martin, Burt Reynolds, John Ritter, Phil Hartman, Jennifer Granholm (governor of Michigan from 2003 to 2010), Arnold Schwarzenegger (governor of California from 2003 to 2011) and Alex Kozinski.
 Serial killer Rodney Alcala's episodes were shown during his murder spree and after he had been convicted of assault in California.

-Some contestants appeared even after they were fairly well known, including a young Michael Jackson, Burton Cummings, Dusty Springfield, Ron Howard, Maureen McCormick, Barry Williams, Sally Field, Richard Dawson, Jay North and Paul Lynde.
+Some contestants appeared even after they were fairly well known, including a young Michael Jackson, Burton Cummings, Dusty Springfield, Ron Howard, Maureen McCormick, Barry Williams, Sally Field, Richard Dawson, Jay North Ted Bessell, Angela Cartwright, and Paul Lynde.

 A trademark of the show was that at the end of each episode, the host and winning contestants would blow a kiss to the viewers.

 Gameplay

 Original version

 Generally, the bachelorette would ask questions, written in advance on cards, to each of the three hidden bachelors.
 The same question could be asked to multiple bachelors.
 This continued until time ran out.
 The bachelorette would make her choice based solely on the answers to her questions.
 Occasionally, the contestant was a bachelor who would ask questions to three bachelorettes.
-Certain kinds of questions were "off-limits", such as name, age, occupation and income.
+Certain kinds of questions were "off limits", such as name, age, occupation and income.